yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 ## Learning Outcomes

 - Test HTTP GET requests with supertest
-- Distinguish between unit tests and non-unit tests (either integration tests or end-to-end tests)
+- Distinguish between unit tests and integration tests
+- Use test-driven development with both unit tests and integration tests
+- Distinguish between testing the server response and testing state change

 ## Exercise 1a: Reading, understanding and documenting